RaccoonCH/Rakkit/docs/en/graphql/type/inheritance.md

 title: Inheritance
 ---

+# Inheritance

-The main idea of TypeGraphQL is to create GraphQL types based on TypeScript classes.
+The main idea of Rakkit is to create GraphQL types based on TypeScript classes.

 In object-oriented programming it is common to compose classes using inheritance.
-Hence, TypeGraphQL supports composing type definitions by extending classes.
+Hence, Rakkit supports composing type definitions by extending classes.

 ## Types inheritance